MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 @section sec_sceneSimParam Global Simulation Parameters

 Each pedestrian model requires values across a certain parameter space.
 Some of these parameters are considered unique per agent.
 Others are the same for all agents in the simulation -- these are considered *global* parameters.
 Implementing the pedestrian model interface includes defining these global parameters.
 All global parameter definitions are included as child tags of the `<Experiment>` tag.
 There are some parameters which are common to all simulators (as all pedestrian models inherit from a common class).
 These are contained in the `<Common>` tag.
 Global parameters unique to a particular model are contained in a uniquely defined tag.
-This tag is a siblign to the global `<Common>` tag.
+This tag is a sibling to the global `<Common>` tag.

 Currently, there is only one global simulation parameter: time step.
 Thus a typical `<Common>` tag would like this: